by-jp/www.byjp.me/content/photos/7igurqfkmieoo4d6q3oqsehrta/index.md

 date: "2011-11-26T09:30:36Z"
 draft: false
 tags:
-- rebelbingo
+- RebelBingo
 ---
-Woke up to find this in the mirror. [rebelbingo](/tags/rebelbingo)
+Woke up to find this in the mirror.
+[RebelBingo](/tags/rebelbingo)